yshristika/spoilerBlock/README.md

   - Sort the words according to their TF-IDF.
   - Return top 10 words.
 - Created a web server using Flask.
 Web server will run the python script whenever called.
+  - getData.py

 ## Work to be done
 - Run the webserver when user clicks on the extension.
 - Write ajax code to connect the javascript to call the webserver.
+- Create an html pop-up on clicking the extension which will take the input from user.

 ## Installation
 - Download the files.